sebamont/AnimationExamples/README.md

 # Animation and Gestures Examples

 ## Project Description
 Showcase some animations and gestures inspired in different online courses.
-Most of them made usin with the porpouse of understanding [React-Native-Gesture-Hadler](https://github.com/software-mansion/react-native-gesture-handler) and [React-Native-Reanimated](https://github.com/software-mansion/react-native-reanimated).
+Most of them made with the porpouse of understanding [React-Native-Gesture-Hadler](https://github.com/software-mansion/react-native-gesture-handler) and [React-Native-Reanimated](https://github.com/software-mansion/react-native-reanimated).

 ## Project setup